noonien-d/gr-verilog/README.md

 ![verilog_axi_ff_demo](https://github.com/B0WEN-HU/gr-verilog/blob/master/examples/img/verilog_axi_ff_demo.png)

 ## Hint
-The `Complex` type of `Verilog AXI`, `verilog_axi_cc`, is not the block that is ready to use, you definitely will not use only 32 bits to represent a complex number, so you have to some do modifications on the template file in order to fit in your design.
-Please define the `_USER_MODIFIED_` macro to avoid unnecessary code being compiled (because if you changed the interfaces, there will be a lot of syntax errors in the existing template code).
+The `Complex` type of `Verilog AXI`, `verilog_axi_cc`, does map the real- and imaginary parts to the lower- and upper 16 Bit of the axi word of 32 bit.
+Currently there is no normalization to 1.

 ## Future Work
 Add more examples.